tidymodels/tidymodels.org/README.md

 ## Contributing

-1. Fork and clone the repo, then install R packages by running `installs.R` and restart R.
+1. Fork and clone the repo, then install R packages by running `R/installs.R` and restart R.
 2. Edit the relevant `.qmd` file(s) in `start/`, `learn/`, `find/`, etc.
 3. Render your changes locally with `quarto render <path/to/file.qmd>`, or skip local rendering by opening a PR and commenting:
    ```